chatwoot/docs/deployment/production/docker.md

 wget -O docker-compose.yml https://raw.githubusercontent.com/chatwoot/chatwoot/develop/docker-compose.production.yaml
 ```

 3) Tweak the `.env` and `docker-compose.yml` according to your preferences.
-Refer the available [environment variables](https://www.chatwoot.com/docs/environment-variables).
-You could also remove the dependant services like `postgres`, `redis` etc, in favor of managed services configured via environment variables.
+Refer to the available [environment variables](https://www.chatwoot.com/docs/environment-variables).
+You could also remove the dependant services like `Postgres`, `Redis` etc., in favor of managed services configured via environment variables.

-> update the `POSTGRES_PASSWORD` in both `docker-compose.yml` and `.env`
+> Update `POSTGRES_PASSWORD` in both `docker-compose.yml` and `.env`

-4) Prepare the database by migration and seeding
+4) Prepare the database by running the migrations.
 ```
 docker-compose run --rm rails bundle exec rails db:chatwoot_prepare
 ```

-5) Get the service up and running
+5) Get the service up and running.
 ```
 docker-compose up -d
 ```

-6) You chatwoot installation should be accessible with `http://{your_ip_address}:3000`
+6) Your Chatwoot installation should be accessible with `http://{your_ip_address}:3000`

 ### Additional Steps

-1) Have an `nginx` web server acting as a reverse proxy for chatwoot installation.
-So that you can access chatwoot from `https://chat.yourdomain.com`
+1) Have an `Nginx` web server acting as a reverse proxy for Chatwoot installation.
+So that you can access Chatwoot from `https://chat.yourdomain.com`
-2) Run `docker-compose run --rm rails bundle exec rails db:chatwoot_prepare` whenever you decide to update the chatwoot images to handle the migrations.
+2) Run `docker-compose run --rm rails bundle exec rails db:chatwoot_prepare` whenever you decide to update the Chatwoot images to handle the migrations.

 #### Configure Nginx and **Let's Encrypt**